accellera-official/systemc/docs/release/README.txt

 * TLM_2_0_training.pps
   An introductory training overview of TLM 2.0 Draft 2.

+  NOTE: Powerpoint 97 does not render this presentation's animations or the
+        smart graphics properly, so Powerpoint 2003 or 2007 are recommended.

 * TLM_2_0_user_manual.pdf
   The most current and comprehensive documentation on TLM 2.0 Draft 2.